icerpc/icerpc-docs/pages/docs/icerpc-core/protocols-and-transports/ice-duplex-transports.md

 This serialization can result in [head-of-line blocking](https://en.wikipedia.org/wiki/Head-of-line_blocking).

 If you send requests and responses concurrently over the same ice connection, make sure that all these requests and responses are fairly small.
-And if you really need to send large requests or responses, you should consider creating a separate ice connection dedicated to these large requests or responses.
+And if you can't avoid sending large requests or responses, you should consider creating a separate ice connection dedicated to these large requests or responses.

 ## Duplex transport and TLS

-The duplex transport abstraction in IceRPC includes TLS support.
-For example, the tcp duplex transport can create both plain TCP connections and TCP connections with TLS.
+The duplex transport abstraction includes TLS support.
+For example, the TCP duplex transport can create both plain TCP connections and TCP connections with TLS.
 See [Security with TLS](../connection/security-with-tls) for details.

 ## Configuring an ice connection